-This Chicken 65 Air Fryer recipe is an easy and delicious adaptation of the original deep-fried restaurant style chicken.
-Chicken 65 is a boldly spiced appetizer of bite-sized chicken that’s crispy on the outside and tender inside.
-The air fryer version of chicken 65 is a much healthier option too!
-[Deep fry and oven instructions also provided.]
+This Chicken 65 Air Fryer recipe is an easy and delicious adaptation of the original deep-fried restaurant-style chicken.
+I love serving it as an appetizer for an Indian-themed evening, or as an appetizer.
+The air fryer version is a much healthier option, too!
+[Deep frying and oven instructions are also provided.]

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

 Chicken 65 is a popular recipe in Indian restaurants.
-It’s a deep-fried chicken appetizer that originated in South India and is very popular in Kerala, the part of India where I come from.
-It’s one of my best chicken appetizers to order at South Indian restaurants.
+It’s a delicious chicken appetizer that originated in South India and is very popular in Kerala, the part of India where I come from.

+Small pieces of chicken are dipped in flour and spices and deep-fried.
 In some versions, it’s served dry or with a dipping sauce on the side.
-In other versions, the boneless chicken is fried and then tossed with tempered spices.
+The boneless chicken is fried and tossed with tempered spices in other versions.

 Tempering is also known as tadka in Hindi.
 It’s the process of heating spices and aromatics in hot oil or ghee till fragrant and adding them to a dish as the final step.